shayakchemistry/DataSciencePrep/JavaProject/README.md

 An object is a software bundle of related state and behavior.
 Software objects are used to model the real-world objects that we find in everyday life.

 *Class:*
 A class is a blueprint or prototype from which objects are created.
-This section defines a class that models the state and behavior of a real-world object.
-It intentionally focuses on the basics, showing how even a simple class can cleanly model state and behavior.

 *Inheritance:*
 Inheritance provides a powerful and natural mechanism for organizing and structuring your software.
-This section explains how classes inherit state and behavior from their superclasses, and explains how to derive one class from another using the simple syntax provided by the Java programming language.
+In inheritance, classes inherit state and behavior from their superclasses.

 *Interface:*
 An interface is a contract between a class and the outside world.
 When a class implements an interface, it promises to provide the behavior published by that interface.
-This section defines a simple interface and explains the necessary changes for any class that implements it.

 *Package:*
 A package is a namespace for organizing classes and interfaces logically.
 Placing your code into packages makes large software projects easier to manage.
-This section explains why this is useful, and introduces you to the Application Programming Interface (API) provided by the Java platform.

 *Polymorphism:*
 Polymorphism is a concept by which we can perform a single action in different ways.
 There are two types of polymorphism in Java: compile-time polymorphism and runtime polymorphism.
 We can perform polymorphism in java by method overloading and method overriding.